poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 - And some more things you could mention.
 The community being small.
   Some dead/junky packages.
 Startup times.
 I can't think of anything else to be honest.

 ### ... vs Helix
-I like the idea of Helix: having a Vim-like editor with human out of the box experience (and no, I'm not a big fan of Vim or Emacs distributions like Doom Emacs).
+I like the idea of Helix: having a Vim-like editor with human out of the box experience (and no, I'm not a big fan of Vim or Emacs distributions like Doom Emacs either, but that's an another topic).
 I gain nothing from having a huge config file.
-However I don't trust the developers and the work being done on Helix is just too slow (which is understandable, this is an open-source project done without much in any profit, yada, yada).
+However I don't trust the developers and the work being done on Helix is just too slow (which is understandable, this is an open-source project done without much if any profit, yada, yada).
 There are still [some problems with syntax highlighting that haven't been worked on for years](https://github.com/helix-editor/helix/issues/1151 ) which I consider to be basic as far as using the editor goes.
 Still no plugin system in sight which I consider essential.